 Jenny Alberti, in her book, highlights the close link between health and clutter.

-How To Declutter Your Bedroom in one day for a calmer mind
+How To Declutter Your Bedroom in One Day

 - Home organization.